adampl2/CryptoSwap/README.md

 2. Educational resources: The client wants to have access to educational resources and information about the blockchain and crypto in general to expand their knowledge and stay informed.

 3. Convenient and user-friendly platform: The client wants a user-friendly platform that offers a comprehensive and convenient one-stop destination for all things cryptocurrency, including external sources for buying, CoinMarketCap, CoinDesk news, and a way to contact the team for support.

+4. Ability to convert Bitcoin: The client wants to convert any amount of BTC to EUR they wish and receive up-to-date price in valid currency.

 #### First-Time Visitor Goals